-Shanklea Primary can also follow the behaviour policy for pupils outside the school premises, including conduct online, that:
+Staff may also take action for misbehaviour outside the school premises, including conduct online, that:

 - Could negatively affect the reputation of the school. - Could pose a threat to another pupil, a member of staff at the school, or a member of the public. - Could have repercussions for the orderly running of the school.